ome/omero-guide-introduction/docs/group-user-management.rst

 #.
 Click ``Save``.

 #.
+The new group will be shown in the list of Groups.

+#.
 To edit a Group, click on the ``Pencil`` button |image1|.

 #.
 You can add or remove members or group’s owners or change group permissions.